 To file a Wells Fargo Cash Wise extended warranty claim, call the Benefit Administrator at 1-800-551-8472 within 60 days of the product’s failure.
 Wells Fargo will send you a claim form, which you must sign and return within 90 days of the product’s failure.
 You will also need to include supplemental documents like the sales receipt and original manufacturer’s warranty.

-The Visa credit card extended warranty adds one year to eligible items with a U.S. manufacturer warranty of three years or less.
+The Visa credit cardextended warranty adds up to one year to eligible items with a U.S. manufacturer’s warranty of three years or less.
 You’re covered for the original price of the item, up to $10,000 per claim and $50,000 per cardholder.
 If you purchased the item in full with a valid Visa Signature or Visa Infinite card, you are eligible for this benefit.… read full answer

-Basically, you’ll either go online or call 1 (800) 551-8472 to file your claim.
+To file a claim, either log in to the Card Benefit Services Claim Center or call (800) 551-8472.
 You must file within 60 days from when your item fails, or your claim may be denied.
 Send receipts, warranty documentation, and an item description and serial number within 90 days.